 The first pillar with the statutory and the civil servant pension system is mandatory for all employees and civil servants.
 Currently, the general pay-as-you-go (PAYG) earnings-related first pillar statutory pension scheme covers about 85% of the employed German population whereas the public civil servants scheme protects 5%.
-Both systems accounted for pension expenditures of about 10.1% of GDP in 2016.

-At 50.9%, the gross pension replacement rate for average-wage workers was significantly lower than the OECD average at 58.6%.
+In 2018, the gross pension replacement rate183 for average-wage workers form the mandatoy public scheme (38.7%) was below the OECD average (39.6%).
 Increasing life expectancy and fewer children being born represents a challenging demographic shift in Europe, forcing younger generations to assure an adequate retirement income through private savings.